StarMindz/Portfolio-setup-and-mobile-version-skeleton/README.md

 - Linters for Clean Programming

 ## Live Demo
->Follow this link to view the Portfolio [https://starmindz.github.io/Portfolio-setup-and-mobile-version-skeleton/] Thank you
+>Follow this link to view the Portfolio [Live Demo](https://starmindz.github.io/Portfolio-setup-and-mobile-version-skeleton/) Thank you